This guide is getting a much-needed update for 2023.

 “One of the best ways to generate roofing leads today is to use video ads on Facebook.
 A video is a powerful form of communication that can help position your roofing company to be perceived as a roofing expert vs. a roofing salesman.
 If you have a video that provides valuable information that can help a homeowner make a better decision on securing their home it will not only help you generate more leads it will help you generate a higher-quality lead.” – Mauricio Cardenal, Roofing Marketing Pro’s

-Paid ads can also help your salespeople doing their groundwork, and if clients have seen you online already before a sales pitch is brought to them, that can assist the sales team in capturing that lead.
+Paid ads can also help your salespeople do their groundwork, and if clients have seen you online already before a sales pitch is brought to them, that can assist the sales team in capturing that lead.

 11. Angies List, Thumbtack, HomeAdvisor, Houzz 🏡